 Yoga, and in particular Aerial Yoga has an in-ate superpower to provide amazing therapeutic benefits.
 In fact, it is now recognised for its use in an emerging aerial modality called Aerial Yoga Therapeutics.
 The aerial hammock is a unique apparatus that can induce the relaxation response, enhance body awareness, mindfulness and emotional regulation.
 Private aerial yoga sessions with a Senior Aerial Yoga Teacher/Therapist can assist with stress reduction, trauma recovery and treating ASD Spectrum disorders.
 Private Aerial Yoga Therapeutic Sessions can potential claimed back if you are supported by the NDIS.

 When injured, a common belief is to reduce or stop physical activity.
 While for many instances this can be the safest option, yoga is actually a physical exercise that can offer rehabilitative and restorative qualities.
 Under the guidance of a teacher in a personalised session, the content is tailored to suit your needs.
 This could be rehabilitating an existing injury, or improving technique to prevent future injuries.

-Personalised classes at Bend + Fly are available as one on one or duo sessions.
+Personalised classes at Bend + Fly are available as one to three people small group sessions.
 While the most obvious difference between them is quantity of participants, this does not alter quality.
 Some people are more comfortable in small group settings versus a one on one set up, and vice versa.
 While a one on one session will obviously mean the whole focus is on the one individual, a duo session just means the time is shared with the others.
-Duos are suited to pairs of people with similar goals, which might be honing the skills of advanced yogis or yoginis.
+Duo or trio sessions are suited to pairs of people with similar goals, which might be honing the skills of advanced yogis or yoginis.
 Whereas a one on one is more suited to individuals with quite unique needs, like rehabilitating an injury.